 Technical debt refers to the degraded quality and required rework resulting from short-term decisions made to expedite software development and delivery.
 Decisions that defer work in areas such as modifiability, portability, and documentation represent a kind of “loan” that allows developers to deliver on time.
 However, once the developers incur this debt, they become subject to “interest” charges in the form of higher long-term rework costs as time passes, customer requirements evolve, and intervening versions, perhaps carrying their own technical debt, are released.
 These costs may ultimately exceed the value of the original loan.

 “We’re researching an architecture-focused measurement framework for managing technical debt,” said Robert Nord, senior member of the technical staff at the SEI.
-“Our work is informed by real-world examples we’ve gathered from the .”
+“Our work is informed by real-world examples we’ve gathered from the Technical Debt Workshops.”

 The SEI’s early efforts in this area focused on providing software engineers visibility into technical debt from strategic and architectural perspectives.
 “This work produced a release planning framework,” said Ipek Ozkaya, a senior member of the technical staff working on technical debt management.
 “The release planning framework clarifies how to integrate architectural concerns with Agile project management methods, such as Scrum.
 It also helps users relate requirements with architectural decisions.
 Understanding these dependencies helps software developers make informed decisions about architectural technical debt.”